A copy of my CV can be downloaded here.

 Recently, Sarah Traynor and I published an open access article on toe length evolution in hominins in the South African Journal of Science.
 This paper was pretty righteous for three reasons: its results surprised me (but then, I suppose nothing about naledi should surprise me anymore!), writing a paper with a friend and fellow Badger Anthropology PhD was especially meaningful, and it also won the SAJS‘s Reader’s Choice award for the May/June 2019 issue.

 I am also a member of the international team that described the oldest known hominin cancer, SK 7923, a left fifth metatarsal from Swartkrans, South Africa, dated to about 1.7Ma.
 This find definitively demonstrates that cancer is not a disease of modern times (or even modern humans!).
-Here’s a piece on our work from the New York Times.
+Our work was featured in hundreds of media outlets worldwide, and was an Altmetric Top 100 paper of 2016.

 As a practicing anatomist, I have the privilege of overseeing hundreds of students as they dissect scores of donated human bodies every year.
 There is much work to do in developing our understanding of how specific soft tissue anatomical structures vary and evolve.
 Early scientific anatomists often documented the variations they observed.
 But their work predated dissemination of Darwin’s theory, and they were often unable to make sense of these variations and place them in a broader context.
 Today, anatomists can use modern evolutionary theory to interpret anatomical variation and hypothesize about evolutionary histories – even though these structures leave no traces in the fossil record.